 Outline the basic steps

-- Creating an ideal profile of a candidate – education, experience, personality, skills, hobbies, what ever.
+- Creating an ideal profile of a candidate – education, experience, personality, skills, hobbies, whatever.

 - Collecting job applications and choosing specific number of employees to be interviewed, according to predefined criteria.

 - Arranging the interviews and interviewing applicants.
-You can design an interview process consisting of various stages, setting certain elimination criteria for each stage.
+You can design an interview process consisting of various stages, setting certain elimination (screen-out) criteria for each stage.

 - Choosing a best possible person for the job, making the first offer and negotiating the details of the contract.